 Kathleen Grant, CPA

-Kathleen Grant oversees the Institute’s financial and operations teams including accounting, business development and private events, visitor services, and facilities.
+Kathleen Grant oversees the Institute’s financial and business operations teams including accounting, private events, gift store and cafe, and human resources.

 A seasoned executive with over 25 years of leadership experience in financial and operational roles, Kathleen has held positions in financial professional services, real estate, construction, investment firms, and consulting.
 Her portfolio includes established companies and start-ups.
 Kathleen’s roles included positions at the Heron Group, LLC as partner; Critical Systems, LLC as executive VP of operations and CFO; HQ Global Workplaces as director of facilities; and HQ Business Centers as CFO.
 She began her career in audit at Arthur Andersen & Co.